Yankees vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been the moneyline favorite 52 total times this season.
-They've finished 32-20 in those games.
+- The Yankees have won 32 of the 53 games they were favored on the moneyline this season (60.4%).

-- New York has gone 10-1 (winning 90.9% of its games) when it has played as moneyline favorites of -175 or shorter.
+- New York has played in three games as moneyline favorites with odds of -190 or shorter and won every time.

-- The implied moneyline probablility in this matchup gives the Yankees a 63.6% chance to win.
+- The Yankees have an implied moneyline win probability of 65.5% in this matchup.

-- New York has played in 87 games with an over/under set, and have combined with its opponents to go over the total 38 times (38-44-5).
+- New York has played in 88 games with over/under set, and have combined with opponents to go over the total 38 times (38-45-5).

+- The Yankees have put together a 6-5-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!